MaelCravero/conf-pattern-matching/slides/slides.md

 So who knows, maybe one day we'll have what we need in C++...

 \pause
-In the meantime, I'll be writing OCaml!
+In the meantime, I'll be coding in OCaml!